Coronavirus digest: Travel bans ineffective, WHO says | DW | 19.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The World Health Organization said bans on international travel have proved ineffective.
-Meanwhile, England will drop the mask.
+Meanwhile, the English will lower their masks.
 Follow DW for the latest coronavirus news.

 The World Health Organization on Wednesday said international travel bans "do not provide added value and continue to contribute to the economic and social stress" of countries.